-Recommendation LOR COE Motor NCSs of the peroneal nerve recording from the AT and EDB muscles С III Orthodromic and antidromic superficial peroneal sensory NCS С III At least one additional normal motor and sensory NCS in the same limb, to assure that the peroneal neuropathy is isolated, and not part of a more widespread local or systemic neuropathy Data are insufficient to determine the role of needle EMG in making the diagnosis of peroneal neuropathy However, abnormalities on needle examination outside of the distribution of the peroneal nerve should suggest alternative diagnoses U IV Expert In patients with confirmed peroneal neuropathy, EDX studies are possibly useful in providing prognostic information, with regards to recovery of function С III/IV
+Recommendation LOR COE Motor NCSs of the peroneal nerve recording from the AT and EDB muscles С Orthodromic and antidromic superficial peroneal sensory NCS С 111 At least 1 additional normal motor and sensory NCS in the same limb, to assure that the peroneal neuropathy is isolated, and not part of a more widespread local or systemic neuropathy Data are insufficient to determine the role of needle EMG in making the diagnosis of peroneal U IV neuropathy.
+However, abnormalities on needle examination outside of the distribution of the Expert peroneal nerve should suggest alternative diagnoses In patients with confirmed peroneal neuropathy, EDX studies are possibly useful in providing С III/IV prognostic information, with regards to recovery of function AT: anterior tibialis; COE: class of evidence; EDB: extensor digitorum brevis; EDX: electrodiagnostic; EMG :

-AT: anterior tibialis; COE: class of evidence; EDB: extensor digitorumbrevis; EDX: electrodiagnostic; EMG: electromyography; LOR: level of recommendation; NCS: nerve conduction study.
+electromyography; LOR: level of recommendation; NCS: nerve conduction studies.

-A 2003 consensus statement on diagnosing multifocal motor neuropathy from AANEM15, has stated:

-"Multifocal motor neuropathy is a diagnosis that is based on recognition of a characteristic pattern of clinical symptoms, clinical signs, and electrodiagnostic findings.
+A 2003 consensus statement on diagnosing multifocal motor neuropathy from AANEM^{16,} has stated: "Multifocal motor neuropathy is a diagnosis that is based on recognition of a characteristic pattern of clinical symptoms, clinical signs, and electrodiagnostic findings.
 The fundamental electrodiagnostic finding is partial conduction block of motor axons."

-The AANEM (2004) approved a position statement, endorsed by the American Academy of Neurology and the American Academy of Physical Medicine & Rehabilitation, on diagnostic electromyography included the following14:
+In 2004, the AANEM approved a position statement, endorsed by the American Academy of Neurology and the American Academy of Physical Medicine & Rehabilitation, on diagnostic electromyography included the following^{14,}:

 - "Clinical needle electromyography (EMG) is an invasive medical procedure during which the physician inserts an electrode into a patient's muscles to diagnose the cause of muscle weakness.
 Needle EMG allows physicians to distinguish a wide range of conditions, from carpal tunnel syndrome to ALS (Lou Gehrig disease). - Needle EMG is also an integral component of the neurological examination that cannot be separated from the physician's evaluation of the patient.
 The test is dynamic and depends upon the visual, tactile, and audio observations of the examiner.
-There is no way for physicians to independently verify the accuracy of reports performed by nonphysicians. - Misdiagnosis can mean delayed or inappropriate treatment (including surgery) and diminished quality of life.
+There is no way for physicians to independently verify the accuracy of reports performed by non-physicians. - Misdiagnosis can mean delayed or inappropriate treatment (including surgery) and diminished quality of life.
 Because needle EMG is strictly diagnostic, the procedure clearly and exclusively falls within the practice of medicine."

-The AANEM (2018) published a policy statement on the use of EMG for distal symmetric polyneuropathy.
-16 The statement described five situations in which EMG would be beneficial for patients with distal symmetric polyneuropathy: "1) determining primary and alternative diagnoses; 2) determining severity, duration, and prognosis of disease; 3) evaluating risk of associated problems; 4) determining the effect of medications; and 5) evaluating the effect of toxic exposures."
+In 2018, the AANEM published a policy statement on the use of EMG for distal symmetric polyneuropathy.^{15,} The statement described 5 situations in which EMG would be beneficial for patients with distal symmetric polyneuropathy: "1) determining primary and alternative diagnoses; 2) determining severity, duration, and prognosis of disease; 3) evaluating risk of associated problems; 4) determining the effect of medications; and 5) evaluating the effect of toxic exposures."